raphaelsty/cherche/README.md

 ## See also 👀

 Cherche is a minimalist solution and meets a need for modularity.
-Cherche is the way to go if you start with a list of documents as JSON with multiple fields to search on and want to create pipelines.
-Also ,Cherche is well suited for middle sized corpora.
+Cherche is the way to go if we start with a list of documents as JSON with multiple fields to search on and create pipelines.
+Also, Cherche is well suited for middle-sized corpora.

-Do not hesitate to look at Haystack, Jina, or TxtAi which offer very advanced solutions for neural search and are great.
+Do not hesitate to look at Jina, Haystack, or TxtAi, which offer advanced neural search solutions.

 - [Haystack](https://github.com/deepset-ai/haystack)
 - [Jina](https://github.com/jina-ai/jina)